How can patients decrease the likelihood of medical malpractice?

 No one wants to suffer serious injuries as a result of going to a doctor.
 However, many medical providers make grave errors during surgical procedures that hurt their patients.
 Or, they make mistakes when diagnosing patients and giving treatments.
 These mistakes could result in injury or death.

-Since everyone faces the risk of getting hurt by a negligent or reckless doctor, it's important that patients take proactive steps to prevent becoming a victim of medical malpractice.
+Since everyone faces the risk of getting hurt by a negligent or reckless doctor, it’s important that patients take proactive steps to prevent becoming a victim of medical malpractice.
+If you believe you were a victim of negligence, speak to one of our expert Chicago medical malpractice lawyers today.

 Advice for preventing medical negligence